decorative

 At first, my only friends were the cold and distant authors of parenting books and illegal cable.
 Over time I singled out a few friends.
 Like Robyn!
 She’s a great friend who I met here.
 Of course, she’s from Kansas by way of Oklahoma, so….
 Okay, Robyn doesn’t count and she’s leaving me to follow her Ph.D. hubby anyway (YAY or BOO depending).
 I’ve also found some solid community resources.
 Like Allegro!
 Oops.
 The co-founder, as I think I’ve mentioned, is from Oklahoma, so….
 At least Todd is always by our side and, yes, he’s from Oklahoma too.

 Unapparently, I’m trying to make the point that I’m not ready to move and Oklahoma may not even be an option.
-The stick whipping my donkey ass whist I bite at the dangling carrot of fulfilling the Handsome Hubster’s graduation goal.
+The stick whipping my donkey ass whist I bite at the dangling carrot of fulfilling the Hubster’s graduation goal.
 I know it’s a sentence fragment.
 Pretend it goes with the previous sentence.
 Last year I was chastised for obsessing about the move by my favorite Cuban mother.
 See?
 Not all my friends are from Oklahoma, though she’s more Oklahoman by behavior than she is Tucsonan.
 I take her advice more to heart than I do most people.
 Except you, of course.
 She doesn’t even read my blog.

 Once I quit dreaming about the move back to Oklahoma, I quit wanting to go there or anywhere else.
 Suddenly, great things about Tucson revealed themselves.
 For example, while their hearts are sometimes closed to pregnant mothers opening doors, their minds are open.
 You can move in any social circle regardless of your political party, religion, or background.
 It’s not perfect, but no place is.

 Robyn told me that she thought I had grown since moving here.
 I hope so!
-My desires for my children to live with a robust family and community life have lit a fire under this otherwise stationary ass.
+My desires for my children to live with a robust family and community life have lit a fire under this otherwise stationary behiney.
 It’s a different carrot and a different whip that forced me to try to be the idealized me.
 I’m not even close yet, but have a stronger identity as a parent than at any other station in my life.

-On this I mulled as we watched the movie and when Hannah revealed her secret identity and the 7 YO girl reached over to hold my hand, I wanted to cry.
+On this I mulled as we watched the movie and when Hannah revealed her secret identity and the 7-YO reached over to hold my hand, I wanted to cry.
 I sure am proud when my kids have recitals, when they get good school reports, when they look cute in their church clothes, but when they show empathy revealing they aren’t automatons, well, then I’m a waste case.

 She let go of my hand about the time the small hometown of Miley shoves her back into the closet with the refrain, “Put back on the wig!”
 I realized, I can’t live in a place where I have to wear a wig (getting to wear a wig is another story all together).
 Maybe that means I can never live in Oklahoma.
 I don’t need people to agree with, but I do need people to talk to.
 I need open minds and open hearts.
 Considering the lack of diversity in voting the past few years and the gun provision inserted by an Oklahoman into the credit card bill, I just don’t think the doors of acceptance will be open in the same ways for myself and my other non-wig wearing friends.
 Then again that all happened in a movie and not in Oklahoma (the put back on your wig stuff — obviously the rest is a matter of record).